TadejMurovic/Parallel-Ship-Detection-Edge-BNN-for-FPGA/README.md

 5.)
 The final trained and formatted (0/1/integer) neural network parameters are provided as: dump_w_(0-2).txt are network weights per layer and dump_t_(0-2).txt are thresholds per layer.

 # System
 The main script is system_sim.m.
+First part (lines 1-27) reads the ship detection network parameters.

+The second part (lines 28-210) runs the Neuron-Merger algorithm as described in the paper and creates the RTL Verilog file of the first layer in the BNN (50 neurons with 1200 inputs each).

+The third part (lines 211-216) builds the straight-forward Verilog implementation of all three layers.
+This includes the first one, but in actuallity, the one created through the Neuron-Merger algorithm is used.
+The straight-forward RTL code of the first layer is only used for comparison in the paper.

-It simulates pre- and post-processing algorithms and BNN inference as described in the paper.
+The fourth part (lines 217+) simulates the pre- and post-processing algorithms and BNN inference as described in the paper.
 The inference with sliding window is tested on a sample image.
-Additionally it implementes the Neuron-Merger algorithm for the first layer and build its Verilog code (ship_merger).
-Next to that it outputs verliog files of combinational circuits for all BNN layer in a straight-forward implementation (standard_model).